-Originally from California, I worked in tech prior to graduate school, most recently at Google.
-Embedded in a team of engineers, I became deeply engaged in the design, development, release of a business-to-business online software product.
-My role was one of translation between teams, functions, users, and organizations, and the longitudinal 360-degree perspective this offered led me to start asking questions about the connection between micro-level interactions, meso-level organizational and group structures, and macro-level phenomena (of course I didn't call them that then).
+I worked in tech prior to graduate school, most recently at Google.
+Embedded in a team of engineers, I became deeply engaged in the design, development, and release of a business-to-business online software product.
+My role was one of translation between teams, functions, users, and organizations, and the longitudinal 360-degree perspective this offered led me to start asking questions about the connection between micro-level interactions, organizational and group structures, and larger social phenomena.

 Once I entered graduate school, I found my intellectual home in the sociology of science, knowledge, and technology at Columbia University.
 I also fell in love with teaching and began developing my understanding of engaged learning, inclusive teaching, and equity & justice in higher education.

 As a postdoc at Cornell, I continued my professional development in these areas, and ultimately found myself drawn to more directed work in the field.
 I served as an Engaged Learning Faculty Fellow and was awarded a Postdoctoral Achievement Award for Excellence in Leadership for committee work related to advancing equity and justice within the department.

 After decades in New York, I have recently settled in Sacramento, California, where I live with the world's cutest (and possibly shortest) dog.